patharanordev/PolyCSV/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=A8YE92K9QM7NA)

 ## Background
 MATLAB:PolySpace using for automated static code analysis.
-It can export to HTML, MSWord, ..., etc. In case, you need to convert the output file to CSV file format to get content in special table, it may difficult because it has chuck/huge file size.
+It can export to HTML, MSWord, ..., etc. In case, you need to convert the output file to CSV file format to get content in special table, it may difficult because it has chunk/huge file.
 PolyCSV will help you convert it into CSV file format.

-PolyCSV was developed in JavaScript with some frameworks/packages that are provide in NodeJS (v6.11.4 with npm v5.6.0) including :
+PolyCSV was developed in JavaScript with some frameworks/packages that are providing in NodeJS (v6.11.4 with npm v5.6.0) including :
 - [x] [Request](https://github.com/request/request) : is designed to be the simplest way possible to make http calls.
 It supports HTTPS and follows redirects by default.
 - [x] [cheerio](https://github.com/cheeriojs/cheerio) : Fast, flexible & lean implementation of core jQuery designed specifically for the server.
 - [x] [minimist](https://github.com/substack/minimist) : parse argument options.